January 2020 Yojana:- Download PDF Here

 - The streams are perennial when its catchment is dominated by vegetation (>60%) of native species.
-This is mainly due to infiltration or percolation in the catchment as soil is porous with the presence of native species.
+This is mainly due to infiltration or percolation in the catchment as the soil is porous with the presence of native species.

-- Streams with its catchment dominated native species vegetation (>60%) have higher soil moisture and groundwater in comparison to the catchment (of seasonal streams) during dry spell of the year.
+- Streams with its catchment dominated native species vegetation (>60%) have higher soil moisture and groundwater in comparison to the catchment (of seasonal streams) during a dry spell of the year.
 It facilitates farming of commercial crops with higher economic returns to the farmers.

-- Sustenance of water in a river ensures the food security in the region which is dependent on the land use dynamics (forest vegetation cover) in its catchment.
+- Sustenance of water in a river ensures the food security in the region which is dependent on the land-use dynamics (forest vegetation cover) in its catchment.

 - Thus, catchment integrity plays a decisive role in sustaining water for societal and ecological need.